fuzzylabs/edge-vision-power-estimation/README.md

 ## 🎯 Progress

-- We have collected power and runtime measurement on Jetson Orion device for 21 models.
-The dataset can be viewed on the DagsHub repository.
+- We have collected power and runtime measurements on a Jetson Orion device for 21 models.
+The dataset can be found on the DagsHub repository.

 - We have trained power and runtime prediction models for 3 layer types of a CNN model.
 The experiments can be viewed in the DagsHub MLFlow UI.